Bolufe-Rohler/UES-CMAES-with-DRL/README.md

 - **Experiment 12:** FinalCombo with a stagnation-aware penalty in the reward function.
 - **Experiment 13–15:** Evaluating trained models with different reward settings on the full benchmark.
 - **Experiment 16:** Scaling the DRL hybrid to larger function evaluation budgets (e.g., 900k FEs).

+## Experiment 17

+**Goal:** Evaluate the DRL-enhanced UES-CMA-ES hybrid on high-dimensional problems (100D).

+### Description
+- Experiments conducted on the CEC'13 benchmark in 100 dimensions.
+- Total budget of 1,000,000 function evaluations.
+- Compares the DRL-controlled UES-CMA-ES against UES-CMA-ES, UES, and CMA-ES.
+- Uses a trained agent from the FinalCombo environment.

+### Outcome
+- The DRL hybrid maintains competitive or superior performance in 100D.
+- Performance improvements become more pronounced with larger evaluation budgets.
+- Confirms scalability of learned restart strategies to higher-dimensional problems.

+## Experiment 18

+**Goal:** Perform a preliminary sensitivity analysis of the stagnation-aware reward parameters τ (tau) and γ (gamma).

+### Description
+- Experiments conducted in 30 dimensions with a reduced budget of 30,000 function evaluations.
+- Training performed on a small representative subset of CEC'13 functions.
+- Multiple values of τ and γ are evaluated to study their interaction with the stagnation-aware reward.
+- Trained agents are provided in the `policy/` directory.

+### Outcome
+- Results indicate that different τ–γ combinations lead to clearly different behaviors.
+- Confirms that stagnation sensitivity significantly affects restart decisions.
+- Intended as an exploratory analysis rather than a full hyperparameter tuning.

 ## References